surgeharb/strapi-plugins/README.md

 const [roles, setRoles] = useState(['author', 'editor']);
 ```

 Voilà!
-Now kill the process and restart Strapi.
+Now kill the process, `yarn build` and restart Strapi.
 Login using your main admin user and manage other administrators access.

 <br>